MMH1997/ReviewsClassification/README.md

 ## Instructions
 To filter only the comments belonging to the Airport or Hospital stations from the dataset, follow these steps:
 1. Open the file `ComparingModels.ipynb`.
-2. If you want to select only the reviews that pertains to 'Hospital' or 'Airport' stations, add one of the following lines:
+2. If you want to select only the reviews that pertain to 'Hospital' or 'Airport' stations, add one of the following lines:
     ```python
     df = df[df['Estación'].str.contains('Hospital')]
     ```